THE BIOLEXA PLATFORM

 The Platform is based on cutting-edge scientific research from Univ. of Cincinnati (PNAS 2008, PNAS 2013, Biochemical J. 2017, Protein Science 2017).

-The BioLexa Platform is a synergistic combination of a zinc chelator and an antibiotic that prevents biofilms from forming and allowing the delivery of the antibiotic directly to the infection.
+The BioLexa Platform is a synergistic combination of a zinc chelator and an antibiotic that prevents biofilms from forming, leaving the bacteria susceptible to elimination by the antibiotic.

 BACTERIAL BIOFILMS: A MAJOR CHALLENGE